 The initial osteopathic consultation will start with a few questions to understand what has brought you to the practice.
-In discussing your symptoms, the osteopath will first ensure that osteopathy is the correct therapy for you.
+In discussing your symptoms, your osteopath will first ensure that osteopathy is the correct therapy for you.
 Otherwise you may be referred to another health professional for appropriate treatment or for tests or x-rays.

 Questions will be about your symptoms and also about your medical history (previous surgery, fractures, sprains, illnesses, treatments and so on).
 There may be some questions about your lifestyle (diet, employment, sports and hobbies) if this is relevant to your visit.